joshuanwankwo/sia_file_migration_tutorial/siaRenterd.md

 ```

-Update your ```next.config.ts``` file with the below configuration to be albe to view images from our s3 bucket:
+Update your ```next.config.ts``` file with the below configuration to be able to view images from our s3 bucket:

 ```ts
 /** @type {import('next').NextConfig} */